Skip to content

 1. Register at gurobi.com/academia

-2. Verify your academic email
+2. Verify your academic email.

-3. Navigate to User Portal > Licenses > Request
+3. Navigate to User Portal > Licenses > Request.

-5. Generate license key
+5. Generate a license key.

-$ grbgetkey license-key
+$ grbgetkey <license-key>

 # Prompts